tk2316/research_project/Notes.md

 ## Discoveries
 * From analyzing countries that experienced 10 or more coup d'etat, most of them occured in Africa.
-* Out of 37 countries with most coup d'etat, 36 had been colonized in the past
+* Out of 37 countries with most coup d'etat...
+ *  s